For Enquiry: 93450 45466

 Java is a platform and programming language.
-It tops the list of all programming languages and offers a variety of Job options.
-The purpose of the understanding Java Interview Questions for Freshers is to familiarise you with the types of questions you might be asked during your interviews for the Java related interviews.
-Java Training in Chennai at FITA Academy is the ideal setting for you to explore your profession If you’re curious in learning the language.
+It tops the list of all programming languages and offers a variety of job options.
+The purpose of understanding Java interview questions for freshers is to familiarise you with the types of questions you might be asked during your Java-related interviews.
+Java Training in Chennai is the ideal setting for exploring your profession if you’re curious about learning the language.

 1. What various access specifiers are there for Java classes?

-The terms used prior to a class name in Java that correspond to the access scope are considered to be access classifiers.
+The terms used before a class name in Java that correspond to the access scope are considered access classifiers.

 2. What is the difference between a Subclass and an Inner class?

-A subclass, also known as a derived class, inherits from a superclass.
+A subclass, a derived class, inherits from a superclass.
 It has access to every superclass’s protected and open fields and methods.

 Sample code demonstrating an inner class and subclass relationship: